 Discover What Makes Spartanburg a “Hub City”

 Spartanburg is sometimes referred to as “Hub City.”
-That’s because back in the 1800s, as many as seven train lines used to meet in Spartanburg – making it a true “hub” of activity and a crossroads of the South!
+When in the 1800s, as many as seven train lines used to meet in Spartanburg, making it a true “hub” of activity and crossroads of the South!

 Are you thinking of visiting Spartanburg and seeing the Sherman campus for yourself?